elahtrebor/push/README.md

 place test.py in the lib directory and from the shell call it with  "exec test.hello()"

-Its recommended to use the absolute path when working with directories and files or shell may crash.
+Its recommended to use the absolute path when working with directories and files.

 Supports ls, cat, cd, pwd, mkdir, rmdir, rm, cp, ifconfig, wget(works like curl),
 and redirect ">".
 No pipes yet.
 No switches or flags.

-if the shell crashes then you can restart it with "import push" and "push.shell()"
+if for some reason the shell crashes then you can restart it with "import push" and "push.shell()"

 Here is the output of a test drive: